strangeproblem/strangeproblem.github.io/thoughts.md

 That's the cool thing about questions.
 Obvious questions have quick and easy answers, so there's no harm in asking them.
 Whereas non-obvious questions have difficult and nuanced answers, but since it's a non-obvious question, it deserves to be asked.
 Therefore, it's okay to ask almost all questions.

+## Society's labels

+In an ideal world, labeling would not occur.
+However, in our world, society *will* label you and other people, whether you like it or not.
+It is not practical to just ignore these labels and pretend they do not exist.
+You should be cognizant of these labels, and sometimes it is necessary to react to them.

+When I give the advice "Do not label yourself.", I am speaking of how you think of yourself internally.
+This can be different from how you present yourself to society.
+Internally, you should think of yourself with no label.
+You can be anyone and do anything: you are not limited by an identity.

+Furthermore, do not judge others by the labels society gives them.
+Again, you should be cognizant of these labels, because this may give you deeper insight into their life.
+However, when you personally judge another person, do not judge them by the labels; judge them by the actions they take in context of their life.

 ## On culture

 Culture is a group of people with shared identity.
 All the problems that I said identity has, culture also has.
 Therefore I recommend culture being avoided in excess.